Deepanjan66/neural-lib/README.md

 from multiple layers will still be linear if no activation functions are added.

 You can add your own activation functions in the `activations.py` file.
-There is a base class that your class can implement.
+There is a base class that your class can inherit from.
 Please remember to implement all the required methods.

 You can also add your own error functions in the `error_evals.py` file.
 In the same